A large deviation approach to superstatistics: thermodynamic duality symmetry between conjugate variables: Introduction

-Here, we develop a probabilistic approach to investigate the statistical thermodynamic structure of superstatistical systems.
-This approach clearly defines the intensive parameter $\beta$ in the LDT without resorting to the local equilibrium assumption.
-We will also show that the conjugate force $\beta$ obeys the Boltzmann-like statistics and its conjugate variable is the observable, thus implying a thermodynamic duality symmetry between the conjugate variables.
-This thermodynamic duality leads to a thermodynamic relation between entropy functions of conjugate variables.
-When the superstatistical system is homogeneous, this duality symmetry will be broken and the superstatistical thermodynamics reduces to Hill's nanothermodynamics.
-Furthermore, the stochasticity of $\beta$ is inherent in the superstatistical dataset and an uncertainty relation between conjugate variables is derived by quantifying the heterogeneity of superstatistical system.
-We also note that this thermodynamic duality symmetry also exists in the thermodynamics of finite samples.
-The key results are summarized in Fig. \ref{fig1}.
+In this paper, for superstatistical system under non-equilibrium steady-state condition at small scales, we applied LDT to analyze the emergence of superstatistical distributions, statistical laws of $\beta$ distribution, and thermodynamic relationships.
+In the framework of LDT, this approach clearly defines the intensive variable $\beta$ without resorting to the local equilibrium assumption and the superstatistical distribution emerges as the asymptotic behavior in the large data limit.
+We will show that the intensive variable $\beta$ obeys the Boltzmann-like statistics and its conjugate variable is the extensive variable, thus implying a thermodynamic duality symmetry between conjugate variables.
+This thermodynamic duality leads to a new thermodynamic relation between entropy functions of conjugate variables.
+When the superstatistical system is homogeneous, this duality symmetry will be broken and the superstatistical thermodynamics reduces to classical thermodynamics.
+Furthermore, we numerically verified the $\beta$ distribution follows the Boltzmann-like statistics in the Ising model with fluctuating $\beta$.